Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 **Prerequisite:** Proficiency with any Martial Weapon
 **Repeatable:** No

-You have mastered techniques to take advantage of every drop in any enemy’s guard, gaining the following benefits:
+You have mastered techniques to take :d20-adv: **Advantage** of every drop in any enemy’s guard, gaining the following benefits:

 - **Ability Score Increase**